 With more than a dozen national parks and recreation areas within a day’s drive of Gonzaga, we offer firsthand study of well-known natural landmarks — like Yellowstone National Park and Glacier National Park — and environmentally significant historical events, such as the glacial floods that passed through Spokane 10,000 years ago.
 Extracurricular activities such as Gonzaga Environmental Organization, Marian Hall Outdoor Adventure and Leadership Theme Community, and Gonzaga Outdoors offer students further opportunities to learn about the environment by experiencing it.

 A degree in environmental studies can be used for careers in government, the nonprofit sector, law and business.
 Our graduates have pursued opportunities within universities, Departments of Ecology and Natural Resources, Parks and Wildlife, municipalities and many environmental organizations.
+Some students will consider a Sustainable Business minor (see the course catalog) from the School of Business Administration.
+The intention is to have these courses work together across disciplines to give students the necessary background in both business and environmental studies.
 The program is also preparation for graduate study.